art-suite/art-suite-applications/packages/@art-suite/art-models/README.md

-# Art-Suite: Models
+# Art-Suite: ArtModels

-Models are is a simple, elegant solution to the following design problems:
+ArtModels are a simple, elegant solution to the following design problems:

 - (ArtReact or React) Components can subscribe to remote or shared data
 - Subscribing Components' states are automatically updated: